openmethane/setup_wrf/README.md

 ## WRF runs

 The `setup_for_wrf.py` script generates the required configuration and data to run WRF for a given domain and time.

 `setup_for_wrf.py` uses a JSON configuration file to define where the various input files are located, where the output files should be stored, and how the WRF model should be run.
+See [Input files](#input-files) for more information about how the configuration file is used.

 `config.json` will be used as the default configuration file, but this can be overriden using the `-c` command line argument.
-An example config file `config.docker.json` that targets running WRF using docker.
+An example config file `config.docker.json`that targets running WRF using docker.

 The `setup_for_wrf.py` script does the following:
 * Reads the configuration file